-We have demonstrated in a series of ISO 10993 biocompatibility studies, multiple animal studies and pilot human clinical trials that the Cell Pouch is biocompatible and safe.
-Long-term studies in several animal models have demonstrated that upon transplant the islets become well-supported with microvessels, similar to their natural pancreatic environment.
-An anticipated benefit of the Cell Pouch is enhanced long-term therapeutic cell survival and function, which we believe is due in part to cells living in a natural tissue matrix within close contact of microvessels.
-For diabetes, as an example, this close vessel proximity enables islets to monitor blood glucose levels and produce the appropriate amount of insulin throughout the day and night and after meals.
-We believe the Cell Pouch technologies may achieve this ideal therapeutic/microvessel connection through alteration of the local environment.
-For example, our studies have shown that islets transplanted into the Cell Pouch can control blood glucose levels in small and large animal models of diabetes over extended periods.
-We have observed similar results in other therapeutic cell applications, such as hemophilia A.
+We have demonstrated in a series of ISO 10993 biocompatibility studies, multiple animal studies, a pilot human clinical trial and an ongoing US Phase I/II clincal trial that the Cell Pouch is biocompatible and safe.
+Long-term studies in several animal models have demonstrated that following transplant, insulin-producing islets become well-supported with microvessels, similar to their natural pancreatic environment.
+An anticipated benefit of the Cell Pouch is enhanced short and long-term therapeutic cell survival and function, which we believe is due in part to cells being transplanted into a natural tissue matrix within close contact of microvessels.
+For diabetes, as an example, this close vessel proximity enables islets to monitor blood glucose levels and produce the appropriate amount of insulin into the bloodstream throughout the day and night and after meals.
+We believe the Cell Pouch platform technologies may achieve this ideal therapeutic / microvessel connection through interaction with the local tissue environment.
+Our studies have shown that islets transplanted into the Cell Pouch can control blood glucose levels in small and large animal models of diabetes over extended periods.
+We have also observed encouraging results in other therapeutic cell applications, such as hemophilia A with the cells gene-edited to produce factor VIII and hypothyroid disease with transplanted thyroid tissue.